CallumC28/Online-Grocery-Web-App/README.md

 # 🥦 Online Grocery Store
 Web Development Coursework.

 A fully responsive and secure online grocery store built using PHP, MySQL, Tailwind CSS, JavaScript (AJAX), and ReactJS.
-This project was developed for the CSC-30025 Advanced Web Technologies module, showcasing user registration, live product browsing, order management, and a RESTful API for manager access.
+This project was developed for the Advanced Web Technologies module I studied, showcasing user registration, live product browsing, order management, and a RESTful API for manager access.

 ## Project Features